imanolgam/projects/README.md

 # project
-In this repository you'll find some of the projects and basic exercise I've done
+In this repository you'll find some of the projects and basic exercises I've done